DIPlib/diplib/src/documentation/main.md

 The project also encompasses the MATLAB toolbox DIPimage.
 We started its development as a front-end to DIPlib in 1999.
-It contains a user-friendly gui
+It contains a user-friendly GUI and a flexible and intuitive command-line syntax.

 DIPlib 3.0 represents the first major rewrite of the DIPlib code base.
 We have rewritten the infrastructure in C++11, using all of the original ideas and concepts, but adding tensor images, color support, and other ideas we have developed within the DIPimage toolbox.
 Hopefully, the new infrastructure is much easier to read, maintain, and contribute to.
-All of the image analysis routines (have been | will be) ported to use the new infrastructure.
+All of the image analysis routines (have been / will be) ported to use the new infrastructure.

 The DIPimage toolbox will change to optimally use DIPlib 3.0.
 This means